minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/jira-issue-action/index.md

 ## Events

-Apps can receive frontend events, [emitted by the product](/platform/forge/events-reference/product_events/), that will notify your app when an issue has been changed.
-These events are triggered when an issue is updated or commented on, and is only available for Jira issue view modules.
+Apps can receive frontend events that will notify your app when an issue has been changed.
+These events are triggered when an issue is updated or commented on, and are only available for Jira issue view modules.

 ```
 ```